FraserBrooks/java_messaging_system/README.md

   * In the server, we use blocking queues to communicate between threads.

-  * We use two maps to keep two tables for client names and their queues/passwords
+  * The **ClientTable** implements a map for currently online client names and their **MessageQueues**.

+  * The usernames and passwords are stored in a database implemented with Java DB (Oracle's supported distribution of the       Apache Derby open source database)

   * This is a simplified picture: